salvolannister/TileLevel/README.md

 # Requirements

-- refactor the tick function in gamemode

-- [Additional]if player jumping tile shouldn't become colored

 - [Additional] There should be some BP rules that constrain red tiles to be a certain number that doesn't prevent player win (there is no path for the player to win)